EUCO XT 20015/19 EN

 Following a notification under Article 50 TEU, the member of the European Council representing the withdrawing Member State shall not participate in the discussions of the European Council or in decisions concerning it.

 Conclusions – 10 April 2019

 1. The European Council takes note of the letter of Prime Minister Theresa May of 5 April 2019 asking for a further extension of the period referred to in Article 50(3) TEU.

 2. In response, the European Council agrees to an extension to allow for the ratification of the Withdrawal Agreement.
-Such an extension should last only as long as necessary and, in any event, no longer than 31 October 2019.
+Such an extension should last only as long as necessary and, in any event, no longer than 31 October 2019 (may also apply to new exit date on 31 December 2020).
 If the Withdrawal Agreement is ratified by both parties before this date, the withdrawal will take place on the first day of the following month.

 3. The European Council underlines that the extension cannot be allowed to undermine the regular functioning of the Union and its institutions.
 If the UK is still a Member of the EU on 23-26 May 2019 and if it has not ratified the Withdrawal Agreement by 22 May 2019, it must hold the elections to the European Parliament in accordance with Union law.
 If the United Kingdom fails to live up to this obligation, the withdrawal will take place on 1 June 2019.

 4. The European Council reiterates that there can be no opening of the Withdrawal Agreement, and that any unilateral commitment, statement or other act should be compatible with the letter and the spirit of the Withdrawal Agreement and must not hamper its implementation.